Club Nacional (Peru): History

-The National Club was founded by 81 partners, young members of the most prominent families from Lima, on October 19, 1855.
-The institution was established based on the English gentlemen's clubs that were founded during the 18th century in London, mainly in the St James's neighborhood known as Clubland, and grew in popularity throughout Europe during the 19th century.
-These social centers were frequented by its first president Gaspar de la Puente y Remírez de Laredo, who came from one of the prominent families of the colonial aristocracy.
+The National Club was founded on October 19, 1855 by 81 members among which were members of the old Peruvian aristocracy as well as prominent foreign merchants.
+Its first president was Gaspar de la Puente and its first members included among others José Antonio Barrenechea, José Antonio de Lavalle, Ignacio de Osma, Manuel Pardo y Lavalle, José de la Riva-Agüero and José Antonio García y García.

-Its first institutional premises were located in some apartments on the upper floors of the Hotel del Universo on the corner of the Portal de San Agustín with Lártiga St., whose owner was the French citizen Estanislao Courtheoux, located in the Plazuela del Teatro where the Segura Theater is located. within the historic center of Lima.
+The club was established based on the English gentlemen's clubs that were founded during the 18th century in London, mainly in the St James's neighborhood known as Clubland, and grew in popularity throughout Europe during the 19th century.
+These social centers were frequented by its first president Gaspar de la Puente and contributed to create a reputation to the National Club as the "Old men's Club".

-From that location, the institution moved in 1859 to settle in a residence on Valladolid street, owned by José Herce y Santiago.
-In 1865, it was moved to the next block, occupying the upper floors of the former ancestral home of the counts of Fuente González and Villar de Fuente, which was later owned by the Ortiz de Villate family, known today as Casa Barbieri, located on the corner of Piedra and La Palma streets.
+Its first institutional premises were located in some apartments on the upper floors of the Hotel del Universo on the corner of the Portal de San Agustín with Lártiga St., whose owner was the French citizen Estanislao Courtheoux,.
+This hotel was located in the so-called Plazuela del Teatro (named after the Segura Theatre next to it) and was a few blocks from the Palace of Government.
+In 1859, the club was relocated to one of its members' houses in the Valladolid street and then was moved to the ancestral home of the Counts of Fuente González and Villar de Fuentes (known today as Casa Barbieri) where it occupied the apartments of the upper floor.